binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ### Insufficient Attack Protection

 It will cost you some time to create these type of active defence modules.
 If you are lucky, by the time you read this, I may already have some.
-It is on my current to do list.
+It is on my current todo list.